-CallSubsys(S, pause [false], doReturn [false], userParams [0]) will read in a run file and send control to its starting address, where S is an open disk stream for the file, positioned at the beginning of the file.
-If pause is true, the message "Pause to Swat" is typed out just before the program gets control; typing any key will proceed. (doReturn may someday be implemented, and will allow a return to the caller after the called subsystem "finishes.") userParams is a pointer to a vector (length up to lUserParams) of parameters which will be passed to the called subystem.
+CallSubsys(S, pause [false], doReturn [false], userParams [0]) will read in a run file and send control to its callsubsys(S, pause [false], doReturn [false], userParams [0]) will read in a run file and send control to its starting address, where S is an open disk stream for the file, positioned at the beginning of the file.
+If pause is true, then CallSwat("Pause to Swat"); Ctrl-P starts the program. (doReturn will never be implemented, but would have allowed a return to the caller after the called subsystem "finished.") userParams is a pointer to a vector (length up to lUserParams) of parameters which will be passed to the called subsystem.
 The parameters are formatted according to conventions given in SysDefs.D (structure UPE): each parameter is preceded by a word that specifies its type and the length of the block of parameters; a zero word terminates this list.
-When the Alto Executive invokes a program with CallSubsys, it passes in userParams an entry with type globalSwitches which contains a list of ASCII values of global switches supplied after the program name.
+When the Alto Executive invokes a program with CallSubsys, it passes in userParams an entry with type globalSwitches which contains a list of ASCII values of global switches supplied after the program name. supplied after the program name.